Philippine Air Force: US-Philippine Enhanced Defence Cooperation Agreement

 In April 2014, the Enhanced Defense Cooperation Agreement was signed by the representatives of the Philippine and US Governments, aimed at bolstering the military alliance of both countries.
 The agreement allows the United States to rotate troops into the Philippines for extended stays and allows the U.S. to build and operate temporary facilities on Philippine military bases for both American and Philippine forces' use.

 Both parties agreed to determine the military installations across the Philippines as covered by the pact, including the former US Subic Bay Naval Base and Clark Air Base, as well as several locations in Cebu, Luzon, and Palawan.

 As of 2016, four PAF bases and one Army camp have been determined by the United States and the Philippines to be utilized under the agreement.
-The Air Force Bases are Basa Air Base, Antonio Bautista Air Base, Benito Ebuen Air Base, and Lumbia Airfield.
+The Air Force Bases are Basa Air Base, Antonio Bautista Air Base, Benito Ebuen Air Base, and Lumbia Airfield (now Godofredo Juliano Air Base).

+Vision

+A professional and competent Air Force responsive to national security and development.

+Mission

+To organize, train, equip, maintain and provide forces in order to conduct prompt and sustained air operations to accomplish the AFP mission.

 Organization

-The Philippine Air Force is commanded by the Chief of the Air Force, holding the rank of Lieutenant General, and is assisted by the Vice Chief of the Philippine Air Force, and the Chief of Air Staff, in charge of organizational and administrative matters, both holders of the rank of Major General.
-The Philippine Air Force consists of three tactical commands, three support commands, seven air wings including one separate search and rescue wing, one engineering brigade, one air control and warning wing, one air weather group and one special operations unit.
+The Philippine Air Force is administered through the Department of National Defense (DND).
+Under the AFP structure, the Chief of Staff, Armed Forces of the Philippines (CSAFP), a four-star general/admiral (if the officer is a member of the Philippine Navy), is the most senior military officer, The senior Air Force officer is the Commanding General, Philippine Air Force (CG, PAF), who usually holds the rank of Lieutenant General.
+He is assisted by the Vice Chief of the Philippine Air Force (VCPAF), and the Chief of Air Staff (CSPAF), in charge of organizational and administrative matters, both holders of the rank of Major General.

+The Philippine Air Force consists of three tactical commands, three support commands, seven air wings (including one separate search and rescue wing), one engineer brigade, one air control and warning wing, one air weather group and one special operations unit.